ZSL 200 logo

 UK water voles

-Water voles are the UK's largest vole, around the size of a small guinea pig.
+For those not lucky enough to have spotted one, water voles are the UK's largest vole, around the size of a small guinea pig.
 Their coat colour varies across the UK, a reddish/brown coat in England, with darker brown/black variations in Scotland.
-They were once Britain's fastest declining mammal and are still under threat from American mink, a non-native predator that was introduced to the UK in the 1920s.
-We're leading a collaborative water vole recovery programme in London.
+They are a semi aquatic rodent, that feed along riverbanks, ponds and wetlands, and a highly important species within their ecosystem.

 Water vole feeding on blackberries overhanging the water